mnot/ai-control-report/draft-nottingham-ai-control-report.md

 ## Vocabulary

 Another major focus area for the workshop was on _vocabulary_ -- the specific semantics of the opt-out signal.
 Several participants noted that there are already many proposals for vocabularies, as well as many conflicting vocabularies already in use.
+Several examples were discussed, including where existing terms were ambiguous, did not address common use cases, or were used in conflicting way by different actors.

-RAG vs. general training
+Although no conclusions regarding exact vocabulary were reached, it was generally agreed that a complex vocabulary is unlikely to succeed.

 # Conclusions